leonhardb/blog/content/statement/Digital Gold.md

 ]
 +++

 Satoshi’s originale Vision für Bitcoin war revolutionär.
-A global currency that existed above nations and out of the reach of trusts and inflation, Bitcoin should have rocked the financial world to its core.
+Eine globale Währung die über Nationen and out of the reach of trusts and inflation, Bitcoin should have rocked the financial world to its core.
 But the vision failed.
 Instead of ushering in a new era of decentralization, Bitcoin itself became centralized.
 Power concentrated into three major mining pools.
 Transaction speed slowed to hours.
 Fees skyrocketed to their current $40 level.